ddopson/underscore-cli/README.md

 # Overview

 JSON is an excellent data interchange format and rapidly becoming the preferred format for Web APIs.
 Thusfar, most of the tools to process it are very limited.
-Yet, when working in Javascript, JSON is fluid and natural.
+Yet, when working in JavaScript, JSON is fluid and natural.

-<b>Why can't command-line Javascript be easy?</b>
+<b>Why can't command-line JavaScript be easy?</b>

 Underscore-CLI can be a simple pretty printer: